CBS2 Exclusive: Soon-To-Be Mom Punched By Stranger While Walking Dog In Riverside Park

 The now-terrified expectant mother spoke exclusively to CBS2’s Ali Bauman.

-Reilly Star has a lot on her plate lately.
+Reilly Starr has a lot on her plate lately.
 She’s seven-months pregnant and only moved to the neighborhood with her husband and border collie a few weeks ago.

 “Riverside Park is not only good for our dog but during my maternity leave I’m excited to have a place to walk around a lot,” she said.